If you enjoy www.victorianlondon.org why not ...

 be touched by her husband or his creditors, unless her husband survives her, and

 they are otherwise undisposed of.
-She may also claim her paraphernalia - that
+She may also claim her paraphernalia -

-to his debts both before and after his death.
+liable to his debts both before and after his death.

-The husband is absolute owner during his wife's life of her leasehold
+The husband is absolute owner during his wife's life of her

 property, although he cannot dispose of it by will ; so if he dies before